hpusset/-elrc-share-client/README.md

 - *Simple editors*: own resources
 - *Contributors*: no resources

+Results returned by the `getj` and `getx` commands can be saved to a file using output redirection `>`.
+If no path is specified, the result will be saved in the default directory (`/home/<user>/ELRC-Downloads` for Linux and `C:\Users\Unicorn\Downloads\ELRC-Downloads` for Windows).

+    getj 100 --pretty > resource-100.json
+    getj 100 --pretty > /path/to/my/directory/resource-100.json

 ### `download`
 Returns an XML representation of a resource or a list of resources (as seperate xml strings) that a logged in user has access to.